An emphasis on entrepreneurship and research, coupled with the startup culture of the state, provides students with the ability to make their mark.

 Massachusetts is a hotbed of entrepreneurial activity, from high-growth tech and life sciences to small businesses and student-run enterprises.
 In 2018, the Milken Institute rated Massachusetts number one in its State Technology and Science Index.
 The rating is based on a state’s science and technology capabilities and innovation commercialization that contribute to high-skills job creation and broad economic growth.

-Massachusetts also ranked second in U.S. News & World Report’s 10 Best States for Business, with a score of 3.1% for venture capital funding and a patent creation rate of 1,005.02 per million people.
+Massachusetts ranked first in U.S. News & World Report's 2023 list of 10 Best States for Business, with a score of 3.94% for business creation and a patent creation rate of 1,248.02 per million people.

 UMass supports innovation and entrepreneurship through a research-focused curriculum, commercialization of inventions, and Core Research Facilities located throughout the state.